 Owen Hjuz created and shared this Star Wars Vocal Exploration on the Facebook Feierabend Fundamentals page.
 Thank you Owen!

-The amazing Dr. Missy Strong shared this Move It! movement activity to The Imperial March on the Feierabend Association for Music Education (FAME) page.
+The amazing Dr. Missy Strong shared this Move It! movement activity to The Imperial March on the Feierabend Association for Music Education (FAME) page (you have to be a FAME member to view it).
 As quoted from https://www.feierabendmusic.org/move-it-imperial-march/:

 “Relive the exciting adventures of Darth Vader as you dress up in the armor, command vast Imperial forces, and pilot your own ship through the galaxy, and May the 4th, we mean, Force be with you!”
 Highly recommended!

 My good friend, Cherie Herring, created this parachute movement activity to showcase the form of the Theme from Star Wars.
 This is one of my students’ favorite activities.
 This has become so popular that a 5th grade emulated it with two large parachutes in a gym.